Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Croatia is the kind of place your friends go next summer after hearing you rave about it.

-Americans were able to visit Croatia in 2020.
+Americans are allowed to visit Croatia in 2021!

 Headlines stated that Americans were banned from visiting the EU in 2020 — but that wasn’t the whole story.
 Banning Americans from EU countries was a recommendation, not a requirement; countries were allowed to make their own decisions.